• Skip to primary navigation

 Drinks with blueberries are just delicious!
 My favorite way of using it is in this blueberry lavender lemonade.
 It’s super refreshing for summer, and leaves everybody asking for more!

-I’m always making blueberry soda: it’s a quick way to indulge during hot summer days!
+I like to use it for making blueberry soda: it’s a quick way to indulge during hot summer days!
 All you’ll need is:

 • Club soda or sparkling water (8 ounces/240 ml);